tsigewossne/Hello-world/readme.md

 ### Setup

->clone the folder in your specified directory by "git clone + link" and make sure the file has be copied.
+>clone the folder in your specified directory by "git clone + link (git@github.com:tsigewossne/Hello-world.git)" and make sure the file has be copied.

 ### Install